 Classification and Pharmacokinetics

 The antifolate drugs used in the treatment of infectious diseases are the sulfonamides, which inhibit microbial enzymes involved in folic acid synthesis, and trimethoprim, a selective inhibitor of dihydrofolate reductase.

 The sulfonamides are weakly acidic compounds that have a common chemical nucleus resembling p-aminobenzoic acid (PABA).
 Members of this group differ mainly in their pharmacokinetic properties and clinical uses.
 Pharmacokinetic features include modest tissue penetration, hepatic metabolism, and excretion of both intact drug and acetylated metabolites in the urine.
 Solubility may be decreased in acidic urine, resulting in precipitation of the drug or its metabolites.
 Because of the solubility limitation, a combination of 3 separate sulfonamides (triple sulfa) has been used to reduce the likelihood that any one drug will precipitate.
 The sulfonamides may be classified as short-acting (eg, sulfisoxazole), intermediate-acting (eg, sulfamethoxazole), and long-acting (eg, sulfadoxine).
 Sulfonamides bind to plasma proteins at sites shared by bilirubin and by other drugs.

 This drug is structurally similar to folic acid.
 It is a weak base and is trapped in acidic environments, reaching high concentrations in prostatic and vaginal fluids.
 A large percentage of trimethoprim is excreted unchanged in the urine.
 The half-life of this drug is similar to that of sulfamethoxazole (10–12 h).

 The sulfonamides are bacteriostatic inhibitors of folic acid synthesis.
-As antimetabolites of PABA, they are competitive inhibitors of dihydropteroate synthase ...
+As antimetabolites of PABA, they are competitive inhibitors of dihydropteroate synthase (Figure ...